You searched it, you got it.

-Blockchain itself a file - a shared and public ledger of transactions that records all transactions from the genesis block (first block) until today.
+Blockchain in itself is a file— a shared and often public ledger of transactions that records all transactions from the genesis block (first block) until today.

 IPFS (Interplanetary File System) and the Blockchain are a perfect match!
-You can address large amounts of data with IPFS, and place the immutable, permanent IPFS links into a blockchain transaction.
-This timestamps and secures your content, without having to put the data itself on the chain.
+IPFS allows you to address large volumes of data, and it then places these immutable (not open to mutilation), IPFS links into a given blockchain transaction.
+It does two wonderful things—timestamp the transactions and secure the data, while eviting the need to place the data itself onto the chain.

-However, If information is stored unencrypted to IPFS and the generated hash value is updated to blockchain then someone with the same hash canretrieve all the information.
-Therefore, the solution developer needs to ensure the privacy of the message by making it unreadable by the malicious users.
+However, If the information is stored unencrypted to IPFS and the generated hash value is updated to blockchain then someone with the same hash can retrieve all the information.
+Therefore, the solution developer needs to ensure the privacy of the message by making it unreadable by malicious users.

 There are numerous ways available to encrypt and decrypt information.
 For example, a simple PGP encryption can help you as follows: